 Don’t take our word for it, here’s what past conference attendees have to say:

 “Learning about the work of public health institutes around the country, the issues they face, and the emerging trends in public health is invaluable.”

 “I can’t stress enough how much this conference facilitates my networking.
 All someone has to do is sit down next to you at breakfast and the next thing you know, you’re exchanging cards and mapping out how you’ll connect post-conference.”

-The final registration deadline is Wednesday, April 19, 2017.
+The final registration deadline was Wednesday, April 21, 2017.

 About 2017 Abstract Submissions